dhananjayhegde/dhananjayhegde/posts/2023/11/show-hierarchy-on-fiori-elements-object-page-odata-v4-with-rap/index.md

 ---
 title: "Show hierarchy on Fiori Elements Object Page - OData V4 with RAP"
 date: "2023-11-21"
+series: Hierarchy with RAP and OData 4
 categories:
   - "abap"
   - "sap"
 tags:
   - "abap"
   - "hierarchy"
   - "restful-application-programming"
 coverImage: "image-4.png"
+excerpt: How to use hierarchy capabilities offered by OData v4 and RAP to show a hierarchical table on Fiori Elements object page?
+Read further to know...
 ---

 Previous 2 posts in this series dealt with showing hierarchy on a List Report page of a Fiori Elemetns application using Hierarchy capabilities of OData V4 with CDS Hierarchy.
 In this post, let's see how to show it on an Object Page.

 All these objects are created and tested on BTP Trial account as of today when this post was first published i.e. on November 21, 2023.
 All ABAP source code used here are available in this [Git Repo](https://github.com/dhananjayhegde/abap-rap-samples-new).
 Feel free to clone it using [abapGit](https://abapgit.org/) and use it for testing.
-All the objects created for this specific post are available in package **ZDH\_V4\_HIER\_OP**.
+All the objects created for this specific post are available in package **ZDH_V4_HIER_OP**.

 ## Use Case